 COM Alumni Association Board of Directors

-Dr. Smith is a graduate of the University of New England, College of Osteopathic Medicine, class of 2010 in the D.O. program, and class of 2013 in the M.Ed. program.
+Dr. Smith is a graduate of the University of New England College of Osteopathic Medicine, class of 2010 in the D.O. program, and class of 2013 in the M.Ed. program.

 She is presently a Clinical and Academic Fellow in the department of Endocrinology at Arnot Ogden Medical Center, Elmira, NY, and an Internal Medicine Board-Eligible physician.
 She completed her Internal Medicine Internship at Mercy/St. Vincent Medical Center, Toledo, OH and Internal Medicine Residency at Samaritan Medical Center, Watertown, NY.